 Employer Send This Email.
 This person is likely to be on a senior level and you might be a potential mentor if you’re looking to grow in this field.

-In your first paragraph, mention about them that you have found them interesting or inspirational.
+In your first paragraph, mention them that you have found interesting or inspirational.